Published on

 • Focus on appearance: Primarily concerned with looking thin.

 While being slim can be a positive goal for some, it doesn't necessarily equate to optimal health.
 You can be slim but still have a higher percentage of body fat and lower muscle mass, which can lead to health issues in the long run.
+This is sometimes referred to as being "skinny fat" — a condition where a person appears slim but carries a disproportionately high amount of body fat relative to lean muscle tissue.

 Lean: The Focus on Body Composition